Shumit07/Transfer-Learning-for-Binary-Classification---Pytorch/README.txt

 # Transfer-Learning-for-Binary-Classification---Pytorch

-# How to Organize the Folders for Transfer learning:
+# How to Organize the Folders for Transfer learning: Organization folder.txt

 # Main Code: Main_Code.py